 Why we picked the LG HU80KA:

-One of the biggest struggles that would-be projector owners face is difficult setup.
-Whether trying to cleanly wire it up a to a ceiling mount, finding a table that’s the perfect height and distance from the wall to get a clean image, or simply dialing in settings while standing precariously on a chair or footstool, we won’t pretend that getting a projector installed is the easiest thing on the planet.
+One of the biggest struggles that would-be projector owners face is a difficult setup.
+Whether trying to cleanly wire it up a to a ceiling mount, finding a table that’s the perfect height and distance from the wall to get a clean image, or simply dialing in settings while standing precariously on a chair or footstool, installing a projector can be a pain.
 Thankfully, LG’s spectacular HU80KA solves these problems for you.

 The HU80KA comes in a compact, portable design that doesn’t require a table or stand, making it easy to wire, position, and set up.
 Plus, built-in smart TV functionality means it will also act identically to LG’s excellent TV lineup.

-A laser-based light source, full 4k, HDR10 resolution, and 2,500 lumens of brightness are more than enough for cinema-style viewing, with the ability to project a 150-inch screen.
+A laser-based light source, full 4k, HDR 10 resolution, and 2,500 lumens of brightness are more than enough for cinema-style viewing, with the ability to project a 150-inch image.
 You can even stream audio via Bluetooth, should you not have a home theater receiver.

-If you want a huge picture but don’t want to break out a stud finder and mounting brackets when it arrives, this is the best projector you can buy.
+If you want a huge picture but don’t want to break out a stud finder and mounting brackets when it arrives, theis the best projector you can buy.

-Why you should buy this: Tiny size, easy connectivity, low price.
+Why you should buy this: Tiny size, big pixels, and long battery life.

-Who it’s for: The on-the-go presenter who doesn’t want to lug around a 36-inch monitor.
+Who it’s for: The on-the-go business people who want full HD visuals and don’t want to lug around a huge monitor for presentations.

-If you often find yourself wishing that you had a big screen in your backpack, you’ll want to check out the AAXA P300 Pico projector.
-With an hour of battery life, 300 lumens of brightness, and 720p resolution, this tiny handheld projector is more than adequate for most pop-up projection needs.
+If you often find yourself wishing that you had a big screen in your backpack, you’ll want to check out the AAXA P7 Mini HD projector.
+With up to 90 minutes of battery life per charge, 600 LED lumens of brightness when plugged in (450 lumens on battery power), and full 1080p resolution that can project an image up to 120-inches in low light, this projector is a bit of a dynamo in a tiny package.

 How we test